-- Close the email tab so I won’t interrupt myself to check it out of habit.
-This has done almost as much for my productivity as the rest of these rules combined.
+- Close the email tab so I won’t be tempted to check it out of habit.
+This has done as much for my productivity as the rest of these rules combined.

 - Turn off all notifications in the Dock / top right corner.
-I don’t understand how people could get anything done without doing this.
+I don’t understand how people get anything done without disabling this.

 - Hit ‘enter’ to read and then ‘r’ liberally to mark notifications not needing a response as “read”.

 - Use Cmd-K to jump to and respond to channels/conversations.

 - Create slack in my day by turning off Slack.
 I usually take a few hours in the morning to focus on “deep work” (a la Cal Newport - http://calnewport.com/books/deep-work/ ) before I open Slack for the day.